Herbalife (HLF)

 - Earnings per share have dipped by 15.9% annually over the past three years, which is concerning because stock prices follow EPS over the long term

-- A silver lining is that its stellar returns on capital showcase management’s ability to surface highly profitable business ventures
+- A consolation is that its stellar returns on capital showcase management’s ability to surface highly profitable business ventures

 Why There Are Better Opportunities Than Herbalife